JuPaLe/ofw-flipperzero-nrf24/README.md

 Last built with the OFW version `0.87.0`.

 ## Warning
-This repo contains two Flipper Zero apps that utilize the NRF24 driver to sniff for NRF24 addresses and perform mousejack attacks.
+This repo contains three Flipper Zero apps that utilize the NRF24 driver to sniff for NRF24 addresses and perform mousejack attacks.
 These apps are for **educational purposes** only.
 Please use this code responsibly and only use these apps on your own equipment.

 ## Acknowledgments
 The NRF24 sniffing technique was discovered and shared by Travis Goodspeed in [his blog](http://travisgoodspeed.blogspot.com/2011/02/promiscuity-is-nrf24l01s-duty.html).